bryxli/MadCourseEvaluator/backend/README.md

 # MadCourseEvaluator Back End Web API

 The back end web API for our MadCourseEvaluator application is built using Python3 and Flask.
-The API is hosted on AWS EC2 and is accessible at [http://3.145.22.97/](http://3.145.22.97/), the front end React application is hosted with Netlify and is accessible at [https://madgers.netlify.app/](https://madgers.netlify.app/).
+The API is hosted on AWS EC2 and is accessible at [http://3.145.22.97/](http://3.145.22.97/).

 ## Running the API Locally